The Damned United: Reception

+Critical response

-Critical responseThe Damned United was acclaimed by film critics.
+The Damned United was acclaimed by film critics.
 On the review aggregator Rotten Tomatoes, the film has an approval rating of 92% based on 121 reviews, with an average rating of 7.5/10.
 The website's critical consensus reads, "Better than your average football pic, Damned United is carried by another star turn from Michael Sheen as Brian Clough."
 Metacritic assigned the film a weighted average score of 81 out of 100, based on 27 critics, indicating "universal acclaim".

 Roger Ebert of the Chicago Sun-Times gave the film three and a half stars out of four, and praised Sheen for portraying "modern British icons so uncannily that he's all but disappeared into them".
 Peter Bradshaw of The Guardian gave the film four stars out of five, calling it "fresh, intelligent... [and] terrifically involving", and also praised Sheen and Meaney's performances.
-Empire's reviewer William Thomas awarded The Damned United three stars out of five.
+Empires reviewer William Thomas awarded The Damned United three stars out of five.
 He praised the film for "capturing the emotional toil of football", although added that it "struggles to find its stride".

 Prior to its release, Clough's widow Barbara, already a critic of Peace's book, expressed disappointment that the film was being made at all.
 The Clough family declined an invitation to a preview of the film, affirming their opposition to the entire project.
 Clough's son Nigel said he did not intend to watch the film and that those in football who had seen it had told him it bore "no resemblance" to what actually happened.
 Sony's decision to release the film six days after what would have been Clough's 74th birthday was also criticised.

 Producer Andy Harries responded to the Clough family's criticisms by stating that "The filmmakers' goal is to tell a wonderful and extraordinary story with universal themes of success, jealousy and betrayal".
 Harries added that without adding fictional elements the film would not have been as exciting to watch.
 He also reassured Clough's family that the film would be a more sympathetic portrayal of Clough than in the book.
 Writer Peter Morgan claimed that he did not feel the film's accuracy was of major importance.